Grilling is one of America's favorite pastimes. With so many options on the market, it can be difficult to decide which pellet grill is right for you.

 Versatile beyond most cookers, the Pit Boss Sportsman 820 allows you to bake, braise, barbecue, roast, smoke, char, sear, and grill.
 With all these options, you can cook anything from a pot roast to smoked ribs and everything in between.

-This Pit Boss pellet grill also has a meat probe thermometer that can tell you the doneness of your food and keep it from drying out, no matter what setting you use on the grill.
+This Pit Boss product also has a meat probe thermometer that can tell you the doneness of your food and keep it from drying out, no matter what setting you use on the grill.

 - The large surface area lets you cook for a crowd